fbpx

 We are planning a number of upcoming Music Accessibility events – one at Music China in October and then another led by Jay Pocknell at Audio Developers Conference in November.

-Here is a promo video for the event at Music China.
+Here is a promo video for the event at Music China and then a list of recent posts.

 ADC Talk in the main hall